On the Generalized Essential Matrix Correction: An efficient solution to the problem and its applications: Results in real applications

-To conclude the experimental results, we validate the proposed fitting technique (Algorithm~\ref{alg:ours}) against the direct solution (with the above mentioned general optimization techniques on the problem defined in \eqref{eq:trivial_prob_def}) in a real application of an absolute camera pose estimation, when using non-central catadioptric cameras, see Fig.~\ref{fig:real_data_dataset}.
+{\bf Validation using Real Data:} To conclude the experimental results, we validate the proposed fitting technique (Algorithm~\ref{alg:ours}) against the direct solution (with the above mentioned general optimization techniques on the problem defined in \eqref{eq:trivial_prob_def}) in a real application of an absolute camera pose estimation, when using non-central catadioptric cameras, see Fig.~\ref{fig:real_data_dataset}.

-When considering the results of Fig.~\ref{fig:real_images_results}, one can easily see that, while the use of the direct solution and all the three general optimization techniques will have an impact on the computation time (see the results for {\tt interior-point+WC}, {\tt SQP+WC}, and {\tt active-set} against {\tt Without Constraints}), the difference between {\tt OUR+WC} and {\tt Without Constraints} can be neglected, being much faster than the {\tt FULL} technique.
+From Fig.~\ref{fig:real_images_results}, we see that, while the use of the direct solution and all the three general optimization techniques will have an impact on the computation time (see the results for {\tt interior-point+WC}, {\tt SQP+WC}, and {\tt active-set} against {\tt Without Constraints}), the difference between {\tt OUR+WC} and {\tt Without Constraints} can be neglected, being much faster than the {\tt FULL} technique.

 Still from Fig.~\ref{fig:real_data_dataset}, one can conclude that approximating $\mathbf{X}$ (a true generalized essential matrix) from a general matrix $\mathbf{A}$ does not degrade significantly the results, being much faster than estimating $\mathbf{X}$ directly (that is shown by comparing {\tt FULL} and {\tt OUR+WC} in Fig.~\ref{fig:real_images_results}).